hashicorp/terraform-provider-aws/website/docs/r/servicecatalogappregistry_application.html.markdown

 The following arguments are required:

-* `Name` - (Required) Name of the application.
-The name must be unique in the region in which you are creating the application.
+* `name` - (Required) Name of the application.
+The name must be unique within an AWS region.

 The following arguments are optional: